Will AA Meetings in Fullerton, California Help Me Stay Sober?

 It’s important to understand that AA alone may not “cure” alcoholism.
 This is a chronic condition, and managing it requires a comprehensive, multifaceted approach.

 AA meetings in Fullerton will likely be just one part of your overall addiction treatment plan.
 Other forms of treatment may include medical interventions, therapy, and lifestyle changes.
-The supportive, community aspect of AA can compliment those other treatments.
+The supportive community of AA can complement those other treatments.

 Because alcoholism is a lifelong condition, AA focuses on continuous management and recovery rather than a cure.
 The 12-step program is there to change personal habits and spark growth and accountability.